Scotland’s Oldest Bridges.

 Maps:Roy(1750)

 Currently:The bridge is clearly ancient with a range of styles from different centuries.
 Two arches on the east, one semicircular and one segmental.
 On the west, one long wide segmental arch.
-Ashlar piers and two orders of voussoir- the first is depressed.
+Ashlar piers and two orders of voussoir- the first is recessed.
 Ashlar abutments.
 Parapets appear to be 18th or 19th century.
 RCAHMS suggest the semicircular arch may be 16th century which certainly fits with style.
 The bridge is 17th century perhaps with 16th century remnants.

 photo photo photo.